nicolasguasca1/batch_send_script/README.md

 └── utils.py
 ```

-To sure you don't commit any private changes to your branch, you'll probably want to stop tracking the template files:
+To ensure you don't commit any private changes to your branch, you'll probably want to stop tracking the template files:

 ```
 git update-index --skip-worktree credenciales.json